 The Archaeological Workshop

 The Archaeological Workshop in Stormgade 20 (on the corner of Stormgade and H. C. Andersens Boulevard) is open on saturdays and sundays from noon to 4 PM.
-Note that the Archaeological workshop is closed on sunday December 26th as well as on January 2nd.
+The Archaeological Workshop is closed on December 24th and 25th as well as on January 1st.